Why Neurodiversity and Self-Discovery Matter to Amanda Scott, Licensed Clinical Counselor

 Amanda says Sport matters — but only if she's playing.
 "I can also be quite competitive.
 So matters a whole bunch."
 Watching from the couch, however, is not her thing.

-Does SPORT matter to you?
+Does SPORTS matter to you?

 Telehealth